1mediumpotato sliced 1/8-inch thick (peeling is optional)

 salt & pepperSeason as desired

-Put all foil stew ingredients in the middle of a large piece of heavy duty aluminum foil, and then bring the foil up so that the ingredients are resting inside in a slightly elongated pile.
+Put all foil stew ingredients in the middle of a large rectangle of heavy duty aluminum foil.Bring the foil up so that the ingredients are resting inside in a slightly elongated pile.

 Fold the top edges down together about 1 inch and crease.
 Fold over and do it again, and then once again.
 It helps to hold the foil stew up as you do this, because this allows you to keep some extra space in the packet, which helps in the cooking process.
 In other words, the folds themselves need to be very tight, but the foil stew inside should have a little wiggle room.